Barcode36/Gestionale-JavaFX/README.md

 0.3.9 ALPHA
 Added a Thread that saves every 5 minutes, added PreparedStatement to query the database, added view of orders in listViewOrdini, added the delete of customers (when you delete a customer the query starts on database and he is deleted directly on db and not in ArrayList), other bugfixes.
 P.S.
 The "Save bug" of the previous realease is still there.

+0.5.0 BETA
+I'm happy to announce BETA phase!!
+There are almost all basic features to manipulate orders, customers and objects.
+The "Save bug" is still there.
+Added a dialog windows(when you press on X to close the window, opens a window that remind you to save) but there are some bugs on it.
+I'll update database's tables later cause some bugs.